 The chart below shows the penalty for not having coverage.
 You pay whichever amount is higher—the flat dollar amount or the percent of household income.
 The penalty will be applied by the Internal Revenue Service (IRS) when you file your income taxes each year.

 1% of household income

 2. You may qualify for tax credits to help pay for your coverage.

 To help more people afford high-quality health coverage, the government is helping to pay for insurance for people at certain household income levels.
 To get tax credits, you must:

-You can use this calculator to see if you may qualify for financial help, which is available in one or more ways:
+You can use our calculator on bcbsri.com/goblue to see if you may qualify for financial help, which is available in one or more ways:

-*These amounts are based on 2013 numbers and are likely to be slightly higher in 2014.
+*These amounts are based on 2014 numbers and are subject to change.
 Amounts are different for each family size, up to eight.

 3. You can get coverage even if you have health problems.

 If you have asthma, heart disease, or any other pre-existing condition, you can still get health insurance.
 While Blue Cross has always offered coverage to anyone during open enrollment—no matter their health status—some insurers did not.

 If your employer continues to offer coverage or if you have coverage through a government program such as Medicare or Medicaid, you can continue to get your coverage as you always have.
 And if you purchase plans directly from Blue Cross, you can keep doing that as well!
 However, you can also buy coverage from HealthSource RI.
 Plans from Blue Cross will be available through HealthSource RI.